-As mentioned earlier, there are numerous parts of the body that can get injured while trampolining because it all depends on the nature of the accident and how you land.
+As mentioned earlier, there are numerous parts of the body that can suffer a trampoline injury because it all depends on the nature of the accident and how you land.
 However, below we will go over some of the most common types of claims for injuries to the body when trampolining.

-There is no denying that back injuries are a common outcome when it comes to trampoline accidents.
+There is no denying that back injuries are a common reason for claiming compensation for a trampoline accident.
 They can also be some of the most serious, especially if the person has suffered a broken neck or back.
 According to the Spinal Injuries Association in the United Kingdom, around four to six people a year sustain spinal cord injuries that have been sustained while using a trampoline.
 These injuries can impact an individual for the rest of their life.

 It is not uncommon for people to suffer knee injuries when they have been involved in a trampoline accident because they land awkwardly and their knee jolts out of place.
 These injuries can differ substantially in terms of severity, with some injuries leading to a quick recovery within a matter of weeks and others causing lifelong effects.
 No matter what has happened, you will be able to claim if you have experienced any type of knee injury.

-A broken leg is also a common outcome of a trampoline injury.
+A broken leg is also a common outcome of a trampoline injury and is a common reason for compensation for a trampoline accident being awarded.
 The leg can break in various areas, from the lower leg to the thigh and even the foot.
 Such incidents can be severe, and they can have a long-term impact on the person.
 The individual may need to use a wheelchair for a considerable period of time, and this can result in them being unable to go to work.
 If this has happened to you, it is vital to stress that you can claim for loss of income, as well as any psychological impact your leg injury has had on you.

 If you have been involved in a trampoline accident and it was not your fault, there are a number of steps you need to take to ensure you get the medical assistance you need while also giving yourself a good basis for a compensation claim.
 These are as follows…